MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Predefined templates do not have logos assigned to them.

 You can print the predefined Word templates for your customers and vendors in each of the companies you have access to.
-If you don’t want use a predefined template, remove the assignment to the company and select a new default Word template.
+If you don't want use a predefined template, remove the assignment to the company and select a new default Word template.